 Noncompliant finding.
 If the camp assessment team finds a standard that is scored "noncompliant," the team leader shall promptly notify the camp director and Scout executive or designee.
-The team leader should encourage the camp to correct the noncompliant finding before the assessment team completes its assessment.
+The team leader should encourage the camp to correct the noncompliant finding before the assessment team's completes its assessment.
 If the noncompliant finding is remedied to the camp assessment team's satisfaction, the standard should be scored as "upgraded from noncompliant" and the issue noted in the score sheet.
 If the noncompliant finding cannot be remedied to the camp assessment team's satisfaction, the zone assessment coordinator or designee and National NCAP staff advisor should be notified and a corrective action plan or plan schedule drawn up to address the noncompliant finding as expeditiously as possible.
 If the corrective action plan can be completed promptly, the camp will be conditionally accredited while the corrective action plan is in place.
 The camp cannot be restored to accredited status until it demonstrates that it has completed the corrective action plan to the zone assessment coordinator and National NCAP staff advisor's satisfaction.
-The report of the successful implementation of the corrective action plan shall be submitted in accordance with the schedule developed in conjunction with the zone assessment coordinator and National NCAP staff advisor, and in no event later than the declaration of readiness for the following season.
+The report of the successful implementation of the corrective action plan shall be submitted in accordance with the schedule developed in conjunction with the zone assessment coordinator and National NCAP staff advisor's satisfaction.